Rapid Turnaround Experiments

 1. While complying with all other rules, a proposal may request NSUF funding for use of NSUF capabilities at up to three partner institutions:

-• ONE partner institution for sample preparation;
+• ONE partner institution for sample preparation and/or shipping;

 • ONE partner institution for irradiation; and